russellmcc/conformal/README.md

 This repo contains a nascent framework for building audio plug-ins in Rust and TypeScript!
 The working title of this framework is "Conformal".

-We currently only support the VST3 format on macOS, but we hope to add support for other common formats and operating systems over time.
+See our [documentation website](https://russellmcc.github.io/conformal) for information about how to use thie framework.

-Right now we're just in the beginning stages, so there's no documentation and plenty of limitations.
-Feedback is welcome!
+Right now this project is just in the beginning stages, so there's plenty of limitations.
+Feedback and contributions are welcome!